 I joined Day Software in 2007 and that company was acquired by Adobe in 2010.
 Before that I was independent for 18 years, see below for a summary of what happened in that period (spoiler: lots of fun things!).

-I am a long-term Member of the Apache Software Foundation and currently (2020-2021) also a member of its Board of Directors.
+I am a long-term Member of the Apache Software Foundation and currently (2021-2022) also a member of its Board of Directors, on my tweflth term.
 I’m an active committer on the Apache Sling project.
 I’ve been involved in many projects there since year 2000: Cocoon, FOP, Solr and as an incubation mentor for (at least) Wicket, Pig, Tika, ESME, ACE, Clerezza, DeviceMap, Flex, Unomi NetBeans and OpenWhisk.
 I have some projects on GitHub as well.

 I’m a regular speaker at tech conferences and have spoken at ApacheCon, adaptTo(), FOSDEM, Devoxx Paris, Paris Open Source Summit, BlendWebMix Lyon, Berlin Buzzwords, Transfer Summit and various CQ-related conferences, often on topics related to how open source communities work, on software simplicity and quality or on technical topics around Sling, OSGi and JCR.
 Slides at http://www.slideshare.net/bdelacretaz/, some with linked videos.
 More info, video recordings, interviews and guest blog posts are linked from my virtual pressbook at pinboard.in.